 5 Sustainable DTC Brands to Look Out For

-This began with a commitment, any consumer who purchases an Eileen Fisher products, worn out or torn, they can return it to any location to be recycled.
+This began with a commitment: any consumer who purchases Eileen Fisher products, worn out or torn, can return them to any location to be recycled.
 The fabric is then made into new designs continuing the cycle of sustainability.

-“Diamonds are forever” a true statement, but Evernlig only uses diamonds that are recycled our ethically sourced.
+“Diamonds are forever” is a true statement, but Evernlig only uses diamonds that are recycled or ethically sourced.
 Their eco-friendly practices extend to using only recycled metals offering the option of mix metal bands alongside pure metals.

-“ Shoes made from trees”.
-Allbirds set out to make the most comfortable shoes on earth made from the earth.
-One of the few footwear brands to be FSC Certified, meaning they use materials with strict guidelines on natural material consumption.
-Their materials include natural wool from New Zealand, tree fiber incorporated in the shoes, sugarcane for their memory foams inserts and only recycled plastic for the aglets.
+Producing “shoes made from trees”, Allbirds set out to make the most comfortable shoes on earth made from the earth.
+The company is one of the few footwear brands to be FSC Certified, meaning they use materials with strict guidelines on natural material consumption.
+The shoe's materials include natural wool from New Zealand, tree fiber incorporated in the shoes, sugarcane for their memory foam inserts, and only recycled plastic for the aglets.

 To ensure a limited carbon footprint, this sustainable brand offered long-term contracts to encourage suppliers to create more sustainable practices.
 Allbirds took sustainability a step forward by presenting their packaging with recycled cardboard.
 The brand wants to inspire all its customers to live a more sustainable lifestyle.

 Customers want to know their purchases are not directly pushing the world closer to climate change, and also that they're actually preventing climate change from getting even worse.
 Making the change to become a more sustainable direct-to-consumer brand has allowed these companies to make a difference all in while creating a unique selling point consumers support.